-- 1. Overtime shall be compensated at one and one-half (1-1/2) times the regular rate. - 2.
-For all regular, limited-term and probationary employees, overtime may be converted to compensatory time or paid for at the option of the department.
+- 1. Except as provided in 2.C.3., below, overtime shall be compensated at one and one-half (1 1/2) times the regular rate. - 2.
+Except as provided in 2.C.3., below, for all regular, limited-term and probationary employees, overtime may be converted to compensatory time off (CTO) or paid for at the option of the department.
 Consideration shall be given to effectuating the wishes of employees.
 The maximum number of CTO hours which may be accrued by any employee is eighty (80).
-If an employee accrues 80 hours of CTO, he/she cannot accrue additional CTO until he/she uses some of the hours in his/her bank; instead, employees will be paid for all overtime work performed in excess of that amount. - Compensatory time earned and accrued by an employee in excess of thirty-two (32) hours may be scheduled off for an employee by his or her department; however, consideration shall be given to effectuating the wishes of those employees requesting specific compensatory time off periods. - 4.
+If an employee accrues 80 hours of CTO, he/she cannot accrue additional CTO until he/she uses some of the hours in his/her bank; instead, employees will be paid for all overtime work performed in excess of that amount. - 3.
+Compensatory time earned and accrued by an employee in excess of thirty-two (32) hours may be scheduled off for an employee by his or her department; however, consideration shall be given to effectuating the wishes of those employees requesting specific compensatory time off periods. - 4.
 No scheduled compensatory time off will be cancelled except in cases of emergency. - 5.
-In no case may an employee's work schedule be changed during the workweek when the purpose of such change is to avoid overtime compensation. - 6.
-Time worked as overtime shall not be used to earn fringe benefits or to serve out probation or merit increase periods.
-Compensatory time off may be used as part of the established workweek to earn fringe benefits and to serve out probationary and merit increase periods.
+In no case may an employee's work schedule be changed during the workweek when the purpose of such change is to avoid overtime compensation.

-7. An employee separating from the County service shall be paid for accumulated compensatory time in a lump sum payment.
+- 6. Time worked as overtime shall not be used to earn fringe benefits or to serve out probation or merit increase periods.
+Compensatory time off may be used as part of the established workweek to earn fringe benefits and to serve out probationary and merit increase periods. - 7.
+An employee separating from the County service shall be paid for accumulated compensatory time in a lump sum payment.